robertmaidstone/circadian-airway-resistance/README.md

 - treatment‑specific amplitude, phase, mean
 Significance of these added parameters (p < 0.05) indicates group‑level differences in rhythmic profiles

-## Dependencies
+## Packages called
 - drc – dose–response curve fitting
 - stats – ANOVA, nonlinear least squares
+- lme4 - model fitting
 - lmtest – likelihood ratio testing
 - tidyverse – data manipulation and plotting
+- openxlsx - reading in excel files
+- grid/patchwork/ggtext - plotting
+- rstatix -
+- purrr -

 ## Running the Analysis
 - Clone the repository
-- Open the R project or set the working directory
+- Set the working directory
-- Run scripts in scripts/ in the order indicated in their headers
+- Inputs from data/ folder
+- Run an _analysis.R file (DCP and flexivent examples given) which will use functions from functions.R to run the analysis, some data manipulating may be needed.
-- Outputs will be written to results/ and figures/
+- Outputs will be written to plots/

 ## References